codecop/Conways-Squasher-Coroutine/README.md

 This is a reimplementation of Conway's code example, the asterisk squasher subroutine, in modern assembly.
 Read [my analysis of the code](https://blog.code-cop.org/2020/06/conways-squasher-coroutine.html) for more explanations.

+See also [the follow-up blog post](https://dkandalov.github.io/squasher) by Dmitry with 64-bit assembler and Kotlin.

 ## General Setup

 * GNU `make` to run build script